 Mind Your Manners

 Manners or etiquette is a defined or customary way of behaving, which demonstrates both self-respect and respect for others in individual and group social interactions.
 It could also be called using good manners.
 Every culture and country has its own unique expectations for proper etiquette.
 In this global marketplace, whether you are at home or in another country, take the time to find out how to interact respectfully, tactfully and appropriately with all of your professional colleagues.
-For a detailed overview of international etiquette by country, review the etiquette chapters in the Going Global country guides (accessible via B.hired > Resources)
+For a detailed overview of international etiquette by country, review the etiquette chapters in the Going Global country guides (accessible via B.hired > Resource Library)

 Etiquette practices vary across the United States, but there are some areas of etiquette that remain relatively constant and are worth knowing well, especially if you want to impress!